MarioGeovani/laravel-api/README.md

-# Leaseweb rest API
+# Laravel rest API

-The goal of this project is accomplish the requirements on the Backend Assessment.
+The goal of this project create an optimized Laravel API .

 ## Running the application